Genuine intentions to study in New Zealand

 We consider each application based on the information and evidence we receive.
 If you do not provide enough evidence, it may take us longer to process your application, or we may decline your application.

 You must provide genuine evidence.
-If you or your agent provide evidence that is false or misleading, we may also decline your application.
+If you or your agent provide evidence that is false or misleading, we will decline your application.

 Giving false or misleading information in your application